dankahle/comp-dkModal/README.md

 [http://dankahle.github.io/dk-modal/](http://dankahle.github.io/dk-modal/)

 ### features
-* supports DOM element and angular template modals
+* supports DOM element (selector) and angular template modals (template, templateUrl)
 * default template option, all you need to supply is body and  optional header/footer (ok/okcancel/yesno)
 * directive for auto-wiring element to trigger modal with all options as data attributes
 * config: width/height/position to make any size and place anywhere